archangel/archangel_legacy/README.md

 ### Code Climate

-[Code Climate](https://codeclimate.com/) is used as overall maintainability and security auditing.
+[Code Climate](https://codeclimate.com/) is used as overall maintainability.
 When making a pull request, you may get a failures based on violations.

 #### Brakeman